dcolli23/ingreedyents/README.md

 Note: Test suite is used to refer to a new group of tests indepenedent from other tests.
 In this repository, we're making a new header file for each test suite and writing a new test suite for each class.

 1. Make a new `.h` file in the `/tests/include` directory of the repository.
-Name it the name of the test suite.
+    + The name of the new header file should be the name of the class under test concatenated with `Test.h`.
+Example:
+        If you're testing `MyClass`, the name of the header file would be `MyClassTest.h`.
 2. In the new `<test_suite>.h` file, write the following as boilerplate:
     ```c++
     #include "<name_of_class_under_test>"